 - Partial and full withdrawals will give long-term stakers access to funds that have been locked for upwards of two years.
 Early stakers however, have demonstrated their belief in Ethereum, and may be more likely to stake this newfound liquidity, rather than take profits.

 - By reducing the liquidity risk of staking ETH, withdrawals could inspire confidence in liquid staking protocols and make ETH staking a more attractive opportunity in general, especially for typically risk-averse institutions.

 - Finally, we expect to see an increased flow of liquid staking tokens into DeFi protocols as both confidence in these tokens, and competition amongst their issuers, builds.

-Join us this March as we discuss the tangible effects of the Shanghai/Capella upgrade on the Ethereum ecosystem.
-Sign up for the webinar →
+On March 22, we discussed the tangible effects of the Shanghai/Capella upgrade on the Ethereum ecosystem.
+Watch the on-demand webinar →

 - Andrew Breslin, Product R&D

 - Michiel Milanovic, DeFi Market Analyst

 - Simran Jagdev, Senior Content Marketing Manager

 - Ben Edgington, Lead Product Owner, Protocol Engineering

 - Roberto Saltini, Lead Researcher, Protocol Engineering